What determines depth of field (DOF)?

 To make it blurry, background must be placed away from the subject while you move close to the subject to minimise the DOF.

 This could be a can of worms!

 Does Focal length determine the depth of field?

-A hypothesis that states the focal length does not change depth of field is getting popularized on the web at the moment of writing this article.
-A couple of highly reputable websites I personally visit have tried to prove this point by capturing images with different focal lengths, and tied to prove the assumption “if the image size remains the same, then at any given aperture all lenses will give the same depth of field”.
+A hypothesis that states the focal length does not change depth of field is getting popularised on the web at the moment of writing this article.
+A couple of highly reputable websites I personally visit have tried to prove this point by capturing images with different focal lengths and tied to prove the assumption “if the image size remains the same, then at any given aperture all lenses will give the same depth of field”.

 While I really respect those authors, they have made basic errors by changing the subject to camera distance in order to keep the subject size constant.
 They have conveniently disregarded the all the basic formulae in geometric optics and the fact that focal length does change the magnification.

 Here are few numbers for sceptics, using a very accurate DOF calculator.
 Feel free to do it yourself.